 For improving the speed of the mainspring, the gears allow it to power the watch for several days before wounding again.

 The escapement is an internal braking system.
-This escapement transfers the energy from the mainspring to the gear train is expelled in equal parts.
+This escapement transfers the energy from the mainspring to the gear train and is expelled in equal parts.

 The dial train is similar to the gear train.
 The dial train transfers energy from the balance wheel into the watch hands, enabling them to move.
 Dial trains are a crucial part of the automatic watch.
 Without the dial train, the automatic watch doesn’t move.